trojrobert/trojrobert.github.io/_posts/2020-07-31-hands-on-introdution-to-robot-operating-system(ros).md

 ## ROS vs Framework vs OS(Operating System)
 **Operating System(OS)** manages communication between computer software and hardware.
 In the process of managing this communication, it allocates resources like the central processing unit(CPU), memory, and storage.
 Examples are windows, Linux, android, mac OS, etc.

-**[Framework](https://en.wikipedia.org/wiki/Software_framework)** in computer programming, a software framework is an abstraction in which software providing generic functionality can be selectively changed by additional user-written code, thus providing application-specific software.
+**[Framework](https://en.wikipedia.org/wiki/Software_framework)** in computer programming is an abstraction in which software providing generic functionality can be selectively changed by additional user-written code, thus providing application-specific software.
 Software frameworks may include support programs, compilers, code libraries, tool sets, and application programming interfaces(APIs) that bring together all the different components to enable the development of a project or system.
 Examples are Django, Laravel, Tensorflow, Flutter, etc.

-**Robot Operating System(ROS)** is not a full flesh operating system, it is a “meta operating system”.
+**Robot Operating System(ROS)** is not a full fledged operating system, it is a “meta operating system”.
 It is built on top of a full operating system.
 It is called an OS because it also provides the services you would expect from an operating system, including hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management.
 It is a series of packages that can be installed on a full operating system like Ubuntu.

 ## ROS level of concepts
 **Filesystem level** - these are resources located on the disk.
 For example, packages, package manifests (package.xml), repositories, messages types, service types, etc.